This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

-As a Winstonite, you’ve probably been hearing rumors about the potential closing of highway 40-B (Business 40), that runs through downtown Winston-Salem.
-Well, the rumors have become a reality.
-The stretch of highway that runs for approximately one mile through downtown Winston-Salem will close, beginning in 2015, for a span of at least two years.
+As a Winstonite, you’ve probably heard about the closing of highway 40-B (Business 40) through downtown Winston-Salem for years.
+The stretch of highway that runs for approximately one mile through downtown Winston-Salem will close, beginning November 17, 2018, for at least 14 months.

 Work will be done to improve 11 bridges, making them more aesthetically pleasing at the same time that they are fortified and made more stable.
-Winston-Salem has been called the City of the Arts.
-This will hopefully give designers a chance to bring passers by into the artistic world of our city.
+Winston-Salem has been called the City of the Arts & Innovation.
+This will hopefully give designers a chance to bring passers-by into the artistic world of our city.

 For a full project timeline, visit here and note that construction dates are subject to change.

 The NCDOT encourages drivers to think ahead, to plan their routes and carpool.
 Here is a list of commuting strategies.